 Field-hunting tip

-Look in sedimentary strata country — that is the host setting where bettertonite typically forms.
+Look in sedimentary strata country, the host setting where bettertonite typically forms.
 If you start seeing calcite, dolomite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.